containerbuildsystem/osbs-docs/docs/multiarch.rst

 The Koji build will have separate log files for each worker build, as well as the orchestrator build's own log file.
-This is arranged between the orchestrate_build plugin and the koji_promote plugin.
+This is arranged between the orchestrate_build plugin and the koji_promote/koji_import plugin.

 The logs from the orchestrator build will include output from the orchestrate_build plugin indicating URLs for the worker builds from